CertiGraph/CertiGraph/README.md

 ## Installing

 The library can be installed using [opam](https://opam.ocaml.org/).
-Different packages are offered for different targets:
+Different packages are offered for different target architectures.

 ### `x86_64-linux`